Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Margaret's from Margaret.

-Well, I'm thinking, because I'm trying to Google Margaret MA,
+Well, I'm thinking, because I'm trying to Google Margaret M.A.

-and I don't know if it's a place.
+And I don't know if, I don't know if it's a place.

 Margaret from Margaret.